Financial Aid FAQ

 The IRS Data Retrieval is tool that allows applicants who have already filed their federal income tax returns to prefill the answers to some questions on the FAFSA by securely transferring data from their federal income tax returns.

-How do I use the IRS Data Retrieval tool?
+How do I use the IRS Data Retrieval tool or request for a copy of IRS Tax Return Transcripts?

 *If you are a DEPENDENT student, you should also utilize the IRS Data Retrieval tool for your parents